-All illuminated advertising on street name posts are to be operated and maintained in accordance with the provisions contained in the licence agreement, the manual, MUTCD, the Rate 3 Road Lighting Best Maintenance Practices and all applicable statutes and other requirements (such as special requirements attached to the approvals).
-Should a device (or site) become non-compliant with these documents, rectification works must be carried out in accordance with the provisions in Section 5.7 of this manual.
-If the particular non-compliance is not addressed in Section 5.7, rectification works must proceed as negotiated between the Licensee and the department.
+All illuminated advertising on street name signs are to be operated and maintained in accordance with the provisions contained in the licence agreement, the manual, Queensland MUTCD, the Rate 3 Road Lighting Best Maintenance Practices and all applicable statutes and other requirements (such as special requirements attached to the approvals).
+Should a device (or site) become non-compliant with these documents, rectification works must be carried out in accordance with the provisions in section 5.7 of this manual.
+If the non-compliance is not addressed in section 5.7, rectification works must proceed as negotiated between the licensee and the department.

-The Licensee must maintain each illuminated advertising on street name posts site in a clean and tidy condition and all illuminated advertising on street name posts must be kept structurally and electrically safe.
-The Licensee is responsible for all fees and ongoing costs (such as payment for supply of electricity, maintenance for example) for each device.
+The licensee must maintain each illuminated advertising on street name signs site in a clean and tidy condition and all illuminated advertising on street name signs must be kept structurally and electrically safe.
+The licensee is responsible for all fees and ongoing costs (such as payment for supply of electricity, maintenance for example) for each device.

-The Licensee will not carry out any major structural alterations to the device without the prior approval of the department's (Regional or District Director).
+The licensee will not carry out any major structural alterations to the device without the prior approval of the department's (regional or district director).
 Excluded from this obligation is work conducted solely for the purpose of a change of advertising, or of an emergency nature.

-The Licensee must comply with all relevant statutory requirements during the currency of the licence including any period of holding over or extension period.
+The licensee must comply with all relevant statutory requirements during the currency of the licence including any period of holding over or extension period.

-Where illuminated advertising on street name posts are damaged beyond repair or where it is stolen or the street name panel becomes illegible, the applicant shall take immediate action to remove or make good the device (this may include the replacement of the device, or parts of the device).
+Where illuminated advertising on street name signs are damaged beyond repair or where it is stolen or the street name panel becomes illegible, the applicant shall take immediate action to remove or make good the device (this may include the replacement of the device, or parts of the device).

-The Licensee must ensure that the street name panel internal illumination is operative at all times.
+The licensee must ensure that the street name panel internal illumination is operative at all times.
 It is considered that the visibility of the street name panels is critical to the function of the Device and any deficiencies with these panels (such as legibility / damage / illumination for example) must be repaired immediately.